adrienlozano/stephaniewebsite/src/pages/news/2019-03-03---fraudsters-beware-the-ato-is-sharing-employment-data-with-the-department-of-home-affairs.md

 The type of information the ATO is sharing with the Department of Home Affairs includes:

-* How
-  much a business is paying a sponsored visa holder;
+* How much a business is paying a sponsored visa holder;

-* Whether
-  a visa holder is only working for their approved employer; and
+* Whether a visa holder is only working for their approved employer; and

-* Whether
-  a visa holder is only working in their approved occupation.
+* Whether a visa holder is only working in their approved occupation.

 If
-you need advice or assistance with an employer sponsored visa, contact Moore Migration today.
+you need advice or assistance with an employer sponsored visa, contact the experienced staff at Moore Migration today.